About Graphic TechniquesA rich history that started nowhere close to the web.

 From Printing and Packaging to Web Design…

 In 1990, Jim Green started his sales business using resources he had available to him.
 Much like online stationary companies do today, he offered custom polyurethane bags, printed labels and stickers, business cards and brochures.
 Growing up in the southeastern Virginia community of Hampton Roads, he was heavily exposed to the Mid-Atlantic seafood industry.
-This proved to be useful as he would eventually end up consulting with seafood companies the world over.
-He enjoyed success in Japan, South Korea and was set to depart for his first shared business trip with his son, Josh to Ningbo, China in the fall of 2007.
-Unfortunately, a major upset would see that all changed that April.
+This proved to be useful as he would eventually end up consulting with seafood companies across the globe.
+He enjoyed success in Japan and South Korea as well as parts of the North Eastern U.S.

 Josh stumbled into the world of Web Design using AOL’s site builder back in 1998.
 (Could we really even call that a site builder?)
 From there, it turned into Homestead’s drag & drop of 2000 and in 2001, he built his first HTML coded website.